amrmoohamed/Blnk/README.md

 6. Follow the on-screen menu to train the CRNN model, save/load the model, test it on test data, convert it to ONNX or TensorRT formats, and predict dates from images.

 Running the Django Web App:

-1. Navigate to the OCR directory: cd OCR

-2. Run the Django development server:
-   ./runocrserver.sh

-3. A new browser tab will automatically open with the URL http://127.0.0.1:8000/ExtractDate/, allowing you to use the web app for date extraction.

-4. To manually stop the server, press Ctrl+C in the terminal.

-Opening the Django App in a New Browser Tab:

 To run the Django app and open it in a new browser tab with a single command, you can use the provided script: